Severson-Group/eMach/docs/source/code.rst

 DesignProbelm Class
 *******************************************

-The ``DesignProblem`` class should contain all of the ``user_inputs`` and result in a single variable with multiple attributes that will be passed into the ``DesignAnalyzer`` class.
-The goal of this class is to take as many inputs as required by the ``user_inputs`` and process them into any and all required inputs of the ``DesignAnalyzer`` class.
-All input variables should be commented out and described as `attributes` of the problem class.
-The output of this class shall be used as a singular input of the following ``DesignAnalyzer`` class.
+The ``DesignProblem`` class takes all of the user-defined inputs as its arguments.
+The output of the ``DesignProblem`` class is a single variable with multiple attributes.
+Once defined, the ``DesignProblem`` output variable is passed into the ``DesignAnalyzer`` class.
+The goal of the ``DesignProblem`` class is to take the user-defined inputs and process them into a single library that is usable by the ``DesignAnalyzer`` class.
+All attributes and results of the ``DesignProblem`` class should be explained in commented code that lists the variable definition and unit(s).
+The output of this class shall be used as an input of the following ``DesignAnalyzer`` class.

 DesignAnalyzer Class
 *******************************************